peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* The value of the rational number, rounded to the given precision.
+* The value of the rational number, rounded to the specified precision.
 Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating decimal expansion.

 ### ToEDecimalExactIfPossible